germayneng/kaggle-rainforest-connection-audio-2021/README.md

 Mask-loss did not worked for me.
 Have yet to try re-training all my models with Lsoft objective function.
 Thing that did not work are placed in `archive` folder within the notebook.

+I have also added a summary of learning points and experience in a pdf document based on an internal sharing.
+It is found in `Rainforest Audio Detection.pdf`